simbaTmotsi/simbaTmotsi/README.md

 - :telescope: I’m working as a Software Engineer, working on fullstack developmenent and specializing in Artificial Intelligence.

-- :seedling: Curently l am a Machine Learning Engineer.
+- :seedling: Curently l am employed as a Senior Data Engineer.

 - :zap: In my free time, I try learning new things.